Anya Jenkins: Backstory

-Storylines as a recurring character
+Seasons 3 and 4

-Anyanka arrives at Sunnydale High in 1998 (in the episode "The Wish") as a student named Anya Emerson.
-She came to Sunnydale in response to the distress of Cordelia, who is upset after catching her boyfriend, Xander Harris, kissing their friend Willow.
-After some prompting, Cordelia states: "I wish that Buffy Summers had never come to Sunnydale."
-Anya shows her true demon face to Cordelia and says, "Done."
-The world changes into an alternative reality in which Buffy has not come to Sunnydale and the vampire population has multiplied and gained in power.
-Giles meets with Cordelia before she dies and manages to discern what has happened.
-He subsequently summons Anyanka and destroys her necklace.
-As a result, Anya is made a mortal and powerless human again and the world returns to normal.
+Anyanka arrives at Sunnydale High School in 1998 ("The Wish") as a student named Anya.
+She came to Sunnydale in response to the distress of Cordelia, distraught after catching her boyfriend Xander kissing Willow.
+After some prompting, Cordelia says she wishes Buffy never came to Sunnydale, which Anya grants, transforming the world into an alternative reality where Buffy is absent and vampires have overtaken the town.
+After discerning what has happened, the Giles of this reality summons Anyanka and destroys her necklace which contains her powers, returning the word to normal, and leaving Anya a mortal and powerless teenage girl.

-Caulfield said, "As far as I know, I don't think Joss Whedon ever intended to have Anya around for more than one episode."
-However, Anya returns in the episode "Doppelgangland", duping Willow into assisting in a failed magical attempt to recover the necklace which was her power center, lost when Giles destroyed it to reverse the wish granted for Cordelia.
-When these efforts fail, she is forced to continue living as a typical high school student.
-Now with human feelings, she yearns to attend the school prom in spite of her abhorrence of all men; ironically, her only hope for a date is the last man she was sent to punish, Xander.
+Though Caulfield only expected to be in one episode, Anya returns seven episodes later in "Doppelgangland", where she tricks Willow into assisting in a failed attempt to magically recover her necklace.
+Once again experiencing human emotions, she asks Xander to the prom while simultaneously lecturing him about her abhorrence of all men.
 Caulfield says, "[Whedon] found this great way to have her interact with the storylines that had developed throughout the entire [third] season."

-Anya develops feelings for Xander and asks him out again just before graduation, even though Xander showed no interest in her.
-Her romantic plans are foiled when he tells her of the Mayor's plan for his own "Ascension", a transformation into pure demon, at the graduation ceremony.
-Anya decides to flee Sunnydale and invites Xander to join her, saying when she thinks something could happen to him, she "feels bad inside, like [she] might vomit".
-Xander refuses because he's got "friends on the line", and can't abandon them.
-She leaves without him.
+Anya develops feelings for Xander and asks him out again just before graduation, despite Xander's apparent lack of interest.
+When he tells her of the Mayor's planned ascension (a transformation into pure demon), she decides to flee town and invites Xander to join her, worried for his safety.
+Xander refuses, and she leaves without him.

-Anya returns to Sunnydale early in Season Four, still infatuated with Xander.
-She seduces him (in the episode "The Harsh Light of Day").
-Her lack of experience with people causes her to make straightforward, often tactless remarks, which soon put her at odds with other Scooby Gang members, especially Willow, who has little trust for the ex-demon.
+Anya returns to Sunnydale early in season 4, still infatuated with Xander.
+She seduces him ("The Harsh Light of Day").
+Her straightforward, often tactless remarks put her at odds with other the Scoobies, especially Willow, who distrusts her.
 Anya's tactlessness is played both for humor and to highlight the truth in situations where others are reluctant to be frank.
-This is seen most poignantly in "The Body" when her inability to comprehend Buffy's mother's death leads to inappropriate remarks which at first make others angry, but then allow for catharsis and comfort.
+This is seen most poignantly in "The Body" when her inability to comprehend the permanence of Buffy's mother's death leads to inappropriate remarks which angers the others but then allows for catharsis and comfort.